Protocols

 It works in a similar way to the Retrieval protocol in the sense that the chunk is being passed to a peer whose address is closest to the chunk address and a custody receipt is received in response.

-Then the same process is repeated until the chunk eventually reaches the storer node located in a certain "neighbourhood".
+Then the same process is repeated until the chunk eventually reaches the storer node located in a certain "neighborhood".

-Since the Pushsync protocol is a "mirror" version of the Retrieval protocol - it ensures that a successfully uploaded chunk is retrievable from the same "neighbourhood" by the virtue of the fact that nodes in a neighbourhood are connected to each other.
+Since the Pushsync protocol is a "mirror" version of the Retrieval protocol - it ensures that a successfully uploaded chunk is retrievable from the same "neighborhood" by the virtue of the fact that nodes in a neighborhood are connected to each other.

 Multiplexing